openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 To prevent these types of correlation, Credential Issuers and Wallets SHOULD use methods, including but not limited to the following ones:

-* Issue a batch of Credentials to enable the usage a unique Credential per presentation or per Verifier using Batch Credential Endpoint defined in (#batch-credential-endpoint).
+* Issue a batch of Credentials to enable the usage of a unique Credential per presentation or per Verifier using Batch Credential Endpoint defined in (#batch-credential-endpoint).
 This only helps with Verifier/Verifier unlinkability.
 * Use cryptographic schemes that can provide non-correlation.

 ### Credential Offer